wp-plugins/b09-link-to-existing-content/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Seamless integration of the "Link to existing Content"-functionality in Wordpress with the plugin "Search Everything".
-Also automatically adds a shortcode for internal links, with id, linktext and target. (deactivatable)
+Improves the built in "Link to existing content" dialog.
+Makes filters for post types and taxonomies available, has optional shortcode support and makes "Search Everything" work with the wplink-dialog.

 == Description ==